One of the best new features in Word 2007 is the ability to convert Word to PDF or XPS.

 The docx to pdf conversion process is very simple; however, you may need to install an add-in before you can save as PDF or XPS.

-The add-in is included in the latest service pack.
+The add-in is included in the latest Word 2007 service pack.
 If you have not updated Word 2007 to Service Pack 2, please see, Microsoft Word Update.
+You do not need a service pack or add-in if you are using Word 2010 or 2013.

 If you cannot or prefer not to update to Service Pack 2, please see the Word Tip, Installing the Word to PDF Converter.
 The links open in a new window so you can easily find your way back here after downloading the software.

-After installing the service pack or add-in software, you are ready to convert!
+After installing the service pack or add-in software, you are ready to convert your files by following these steps:

 That’s it!
 You now have a PDF file that is ready for emailing, uploading to your website, or taking to the print shop.